lexibank/tlopo/out/vol1/chapter7.md

 In pre-European times three basic hull designs were found in Austronesian-speaking communities: (a) a dugout built from a single log; (b) a five-part canoe, composed of dug-out hull, with the sides raised by sewing one side piece or strake to each side, with forked, crutch-shaped pieces at each end; and (c) a built-up canoe, in which a number of planks or strakes are added to a keel.
 The keel may consist of a thick plank or a dugout underbody (or sometimes two or even three dugouts joined).

 Ethnologists have argued on logical grounds that types (b) and (c) developed from the dugout prototype.
-In his account of Philippine boat-building in the sixteenth and seventeenth centuries, [Scott](../references.md#source-Scott1982) ([1982](../references.md#source-Scott1982) :337-338) sketches a theory of the evolution of the hull of Philippine boats:
+In his account of Philippine boat-building in the sixteenth and seventeenth centuries, [Scott](../references.md#source-Scott1982) ([1982](../references.md#source-Scott1982): 337-338) sketches a theory of the evolution of the hull of Philippine boats:

-> In the ship-building technique [developed in China and Europe in the Middle Ages) … a rigid framework of keel and ribs is first constructed… and the wooden planking of the hull then nailed to it with metal spikes or wooden trenails.
+> In the ship-building technique [developed in China and Europe in the Middle Ages] … a rigid framework of keel and ribs is first constructed … and the wooden planking of the hull then nailed to it with metal spikes or wooden trenails.
 The older technique was to build the hull first, plank by plank carved to fit, and to fasten the ribs in afterwards.
 This technique is probably a natural development of the one-log dugout canoe by adding one board to each side to obtain higher freeboard.

 > By increasing the number of such additional planks, a fully developed boat or ship is produced.
 But as the sides of the canoe, or banca, are thinned, some transverse strengthening is required, and this can be provided by running strut-like thwarts across the vessel, securing them to the sides without nails by means of tambukos [lugs] and lashing.
 For this purpose a flexible rib can be pressed down across all of them and lashed securely to the matching tambukos carved on each plank.
 Finally a combination of such thwarts and ribs lashed together … produces a sturdy vessel whose hull and other structural parts are held firm under prestressed tension.